Find Affordable College Courses

 44 Yearly Graduations

-The 10th most popular school in the country for Fine Arts majors who are seeking their master's degree is Yale University.
+Yale University is the 10th most popular school in the nation for students seeking a master's degree in fine arts.
 Roughly 12,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,950 per year, while in-state graduate students, on average, pay $45,700 per year.
-For the 2020-2021 academic year, 44 master's degrees were handed out to Fine Arts majors at Yale.
-Of these students, 55% were women and 45% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,700 per year, while in-state graduate students, on average, pay $48,300 per year.
+During the most recent year for which we have data, 44 people received their master's degree in fine arts from Yale.
+Of these students, 59% were women and 45% were members of underrepresented racial-ethnic groups.
+Data shows that Yale graduates that hold this degree go on to make a median salary of $32,650.

 #11